 Nikkei jumps 6.4 per cent as investors snap up bargains after days of heavy losses.

-Ben Bernanke, the chairman of the US Federal Reserve, and his colleagues began a two-day meeting on Tuesday to make a fresh assessment of economic and financial conditions and decide their next move on rates.
+Ben Bernanke, the chairman of the federal reserve, and his colleagues began a two-day meeting on Tuesday afternoon to make a fresh assessment of economic and financial conditions and decide their next move on rates.